kannankvs/md2/SAI_1.5 Release notes.md

 PRs related to Host-if proposal changes are [936](https://github.com/opencomputeproject/SAI/pull/936) and [997](https://github.com/opencomputeproject/SAI/pull/997)

 ## 2.4 Generic Resource Monitoring
 SAI manages ASIC resources.
 It is important for the user to query the current resources usage in the ASIC for different types of SAI objects.
-It is also importaint to make as much resources availability exposed as possible.
+It is also essential to make as much resources availability exposed as possible.

 ### 2.4.1 Generic Resource Monitoring API

-1) **sai_object_type_get_availability**: This is a generic API for SAI recources monitoring.
+1) **sai_object_type_get_availability**: This is a generic API for SAI resource monitoring.
 The function accepts an object type for which availability is queried.
-A new annotation is added to mark object attributes that are used to distibguish between different recource pools of the same object type.
+A new annotation is added to mark object attributes that are used to distinguish between different resource pools of the same object type.
  ```
    sai_status_t sai_object_type_get_availability(
         _In_ sai_object_type_t object_type,